Kitura/BlueSSLService/README.md

 * CA Certficate (either `caCertificateFile` or `caCertificateDirPath`)
 * Application certificate (`certificateFilePath`)
 * Private Key file (`keyFilePath`)
+**or**
+* Certificate Chain File (`chainFilePath`)

-**BlueSSLService** provides two ways to create a `Configuration`.
+**BlueSSLService** provides three ways to create a `Configuration`.
 These are:
-- `init(caCertificateFile: String?, certificateFilePath: String?, keyFilePath: String?, chainFilePath: String? = nil)` - This API allows you to create a configuration using a self contained `Certificate Authority (CA)` file.
+- `init(withCACertificateFile caCertificateFile: String?, usingCertificateFile certificateFilePath: String?, withKeyFile keyFilePath: String?)` - This API allows you to create a configuration using a self contained `Certificate Authority (CA)` file.
 This file **must** reside in the same directory as the application.
 The second parameter is the path to the `Certificate` file to be used by application to establish the connection.
 The third parameter is the path to the `Private Key` file used by application corresponding to the `Public Key` in the `Certificate`.
-The fourth parameter is the path to the `Certificate` chain file if applicable (see note 2 below).
-- `init(caCertificateDirPath: String?, certificateFilePath: String?, keyFilePath: String? = nil, chainFilePath: String? = nil)` - This API allow you to create a configuration using a directory of `Certificate Authority (CA)` files.
+- `init(withCACertificateDirectory caCertificateDirPath: String?, usingCertificateFile certificateFilePath: String?, withKeyFile keyFilePath: String?)` - This API allow you to create a configuration using a directory of `Certificate Authority (CA)` files.
 These `CA` certificates **must** be hashed using the `Certificate Tool` provided by `OpenSSL`.
 The remaining parameters are identical to the previous API.
+- `init(chainFilePath: String?)` - This API allow you to create a configuration using single `Certificate Chain File` (see note 2 below).

 *Note 1:* All `Certificate` and `Private Key` files must be `PEM` format.